hfaas/com.qubino/README.md

 This app adds support for Qubino Z-Wave modules in Homey.

 ### Changelog
+Version 2.0.7
+* Removed ZMNHID (Flush On/Off Thermostat) Flow Cards for input 1/2/3 due to firmware issue with device

 Version 2.0.6
 * Fixed an issue that could cause the "invert direction" setting of some devices to malfunction